 CEN manifests differently for everyone, but can include:

-A lack of achievement or feeling that one isn’t reaching their potential
+Lack of achievement or feeling that one isn’t reaching their potential

 A persistent feeling of emptiness